• Home /

 How do discount points impact a mortgage loan over time?

 Over the life of a mortgage loan, discount points can significantly reduce the total amount of interest paid.
-This impact becomes more pronounced over longer a 30-year loan term, making it a cost-effective strategy for long-term homeowners.
+This impact becomes more pronounced over a longer 30-year loan term, making it a cost-effective strategy for long-term homeowners.

 Does purchasing discount points improve my debt-to-income ratio?